-25.5.2.1 7-bit Addressing Reception
+25.5.1.4 7-bit Addressing Reception

 This section describes a standard sequence of events for the MSSPx module configured as an I2C Slave in 7-bit Addressing mode.
-Figure 25-14 and Figure 25-15 are used as visual references for this description.
+All decisions made by hardware or software and their effect on reception.
+Figure 25-14 and Figure 25-15 is used as a visual reference for this description.